-- You or your family live within the geographic boundaries of a Presidentially-declared disaster area, you are automatically covered by a 90-day foreclosure moratorium.
+- If you or your family live within the geographic boundaries of a Presidentially-declared disaster area, you are automatically covered by a 90-day foreclosure moratorium.

-- You are a household member of someone who is deceased, missing or injured directly due to the disaster, you qualify for a moratorium.
+- If you are a household member of someone who is deceased, missing or injured directly due to the disaster, you qualify for a moratorium.

-- Your financial ability to pay your mortgage debt was directly or substantially affected by a disaster, you qualify for a moratorium.
+- If your financial ability to pay your mortgage debt was directly or substantially affected by a disaster, you qualify for a moratorium.

 Take Action to Qualify for Foreclosure Relief